Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 - *Return format*
    Edit this drop-down list to select the return format.
-Use *EDI* for EDIFACT massages.
+Use *EDI* for EDIFACT messages.

  - *Convert to charset (Iconv)*
    Edit the standard encoding your business partner require, for example UTF-8.
 The *DataHub Exporter* needs this information to convert the message correctly.